datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-Here's the way we selected the first two columns in the previous slide.
+Here's how we did that.
 See that the column ‘train_id’ is a string given in quotes. ...
-You can also do this {{1}}, using dot notation.
+You can also do the following {{1}}, using dot notation.
 This time the column is given as df.train_id. ...
 You can also import this function {{2}}, which allows you to do the following {{3}}.
-This time, the name of the column is given as an argument to this new operator called col. Seems that it may seem more verbose in this case -- however, it is useful in other cases.
-One of which I'll show you now.
+This time, the name of the column is given as an argument to this new operator.
+It may seem more verbose in this case.
+However, it is useful in other cases.
+Such as in the following. ...

 ---